symfony/symfony-docs/controller/service.rst

 common tasks.
 For example, ``$this->render()`` is usually used to render a Twig template and return a Response.
 But, you can also do this directly:

-In a controller that's defined as a service, you can instead inject the ``templating`` service and use it directly::
+In a controller that's defined as a service, you can instead inject the ``twig`` service and use it directly::

     // src/Controller/HelloController.php